 - a.
-Upon the filing of a complete application, the Zoning Administrator shall set the matter for public hearing.
-Notice of the time, place, and intent of the hearing shall be given by mailing a written notice at least 14 days prior to the date of the hearing to the applicant, to the owner of the subject property, to adjoining and abutting property owners, and to property owners directly across the street or alley from the subject property. - b.
+Upon the filing of a verified application, the Zoning Administrator shall set the matter for public hearing.
+Notice of the time, place, and purpose of the hearing shall be given by mailing a written notice at least 14 days prior to the date of the hearing to the applicant, to the owner of the subject property, to adjoining and abutting property owners, and to property owners directly across the street or alley from the subject property.
+For this notice, the following shall be used: the last known name and address of the property owners as shown upon the records of the City Engineer or the records of the County Assessor. - b.
 An application for a temporary use shall be set for public hearing unless the Zoning Administrator makes written findings, attached to the file involved, that the requested temporary use: - i.
 Will not have a significant effect on adjoining properties or on the immediate neighborhood; or - ii.
 Is not likely to evoke public controversy.